TLop503/grimoire/README.md

 # grimoire
 Tools for CTFs and whatnot.
+Watered with the blood of a thousand dragons.